telexintegrations/LinkSnap---URL-Shortener-Integration-for-Telex/README.md

 ## Usage

 Once the server is running, you can send a POST request to the `/shortenURL` endpoint with a message containing URLs.
 The integration will respond with the shortened URL.

+### Telex App Usage

+- Enable the LinkSnap App on Telex to send outputs to the channel you want to shorten a link in.
+- Send the long URL as a message in the channel
+- The shortened URL would be sent back as the output